newdexterity/Sensorized-Objects/README.md

   <img src = https://user-images.githubusercontent.com/54158341/74490231-b8743400-4f2c-11ea-9af3-04e84ff102dd.jpg>
 </p>

-## ReadMe Contents
-- Folder Contents
-- Object Assembly
-- Fabrication
-- How to Place Polhemus Sensors in Objects

-## Folder Contents
+# Folder Contents
 In this repository you can find:
 * CAD and STL files of the rigid and soft manipulation objects.
 * Code examples demonstrating the benchmarking procedure.
 * In-hand manipulation example data with the T42 and NDX-A* robot hands.
 * Protocol and benchmark description files.

-## Object Assembly
+# Object Assembly
 ![explodedView3](https://user-images.githubusercontent.com/54158341/73730014-f4740000-479a-11ea-8336-e72841e834bf.jpg)
 Each object of the sensorized object set consists of 5 to 13 parts:
 * a plastic screw (which holds the object together)